Are Dash Cams Legal? Guidance for Every US State

 As a general rule, as long as the dash cam doesn’t obstruct the driver’s vision, you shouldn’t have any issues.
 However, some states have specific regulations, which we’ve listed below.
 States in red are where dash cam use appears illegal due to state law.

-Most states prohibit mounting a dashcam on the windshield, but most permit dashboard mounting.
+Most states prohibit dashcams on the windshield, but most permit dashboard mounting.
 Contact local law enforcement for more information about your state’s dashcam laws.

 Drivers in Alabama can not place dash cams on the windshield because it obstructs the driver’s view.
 Drivers may mount the dash cam to the dashboard, however.